-KGI’s fellowship program is the gateway for PharmD graduates to experience and explore the biopharmaceutical industry’s diverse working environment.
+KGI’s fellowship program is the gateway for PharmD and PhD graduates to experience and explore the biopharmaceutical industry’s diverse working environment.

 KGI and Abbott Pharmaceuticals are proud to announce a 24-month fellowship.
 The Abbott U.S. Medical Affairs Fellowship is a two-year post-doctoral program which allows a PharmD graduate or PhD to gain in-depth experience in diabetes technology and operations within Medical Affairs.
 Through cross-functional collaboration with field-based medical colleagues and Medical Affairs leadership, the fellow will gain experience in medical communication; medical information including the creation of Medical Information Standardized letters; global publication process; development of patient and professional educational resources; medical reviews; fostering diabetes advocacy among healthcare professionals; scientific congress planning, attendance, and staffing support of medical information booths; medical review of promotional material; and health economics and outcomes research.
 In addition, the fellow will participate in product development teams, contributing clinical and user experience insights.
 The fellow will be integrated into the medical science liaison team as a critical member of the team where the fellow will have the opportunity to lead key educational initiatives.

 KGI and AbbVie are KGI are proud to announce a 24-month fellowship with AbbVie.
 Pharmacyclics is a wholly-owned subsidiary of AbbVie (NYSE:ABBV), a global, research-based biopharmaceutical company.
 More than 1,200 Pharmacyclics and AbbVie research scientists, clinicians, marketing, operations and corporate professionals work in the San Francisco Bay Area.